Bano Qudsia: Death

 Bano Qudsia died on 4 February 2017 at the Ittefaq Hospital in Lahore at the age of 88.
 Her son Aseer Ahmed informed that she died around the time for Maghrib prayers (after sunset).
 She was buried at Lahore on 5 February and prayer services were held at Model Town, Lahore.

 Awards and recognition

 In 1983, Qudsia was awarded the Sitara-i-Imtiaz (Star of Excellence) by the Government of Pakistan.
 In 1986 she received PTV Best Writer Award.
 In 2010, the Pakistani government awarded her the Hilal-i-Imtiaz (Crescent of Excellence) for her services in literature.
 In 2012, the Pakistan Academy of Letters (PAL) awarded Qudsia the Kamal-e-Fun Award, which is a lifetime achievement award.
 In 2016, the GCU's Old Ravians Union (GCU-ORU) at its annual reunion conferred on her a lifetime achievement award.
 The same year, the Pakistan Life Care Foundation (PLCF) also awarded the lifetime achievement award to Qudsia.

-On 28 November 2020, Google celebrated her 92nd birthday with a Google Doodle.
+On 28 November 2020, Google celebrated her 92nd birth anniversary with a Google Doodle.